madprops/gifmaker/README.md

 ---

-> video = Type: Str | Default: 'media/video.webm'
+> input = Type: Str | Default: 'media/video.webm'

-Which video to use for the frames.
+Which video or image to use for the frames.

 ---